How to Keep Your Cat’s Teeth Clean: 8 Vet Approved Tips

 8. Enhance Their Fresh Water

 Another trick that might help maintain dental health is enhancing your cat’s drinking water.
 You can add a dental additive to your cat’s water.
-Oratene Brushless Oral Care Water Additive for Dogs & Cats contains enzymes that work together to reduce the bacteria that cause bad breath and inhibits plaque formation by making it water-soluble so it can’t bind to the tooth.
+Oratene Brushless Oral Care Water Additive for Dogs & Cats contains enzymes that work together to reduce the bacteria that cause bad breath and inhibit plaque formation by making it water-soluble so it can’t bind to the tooth.

 It is recommended to provide the cat with a second alternative of plain, fresh drinking water so your cat doesn’t avoid drinking entirely due to the taste.